Dr. Jocelyn Dueck

 Assistant Professor of Collaborative Piano

-Pianist Jocelyn Dueck is a new music interpreter who has premiered and commissioned works by composers Eve Beglarian, Lisa Bielawa, Tom Cipullo, Corey Dargel, Louis Durey, Matthew Schickele, Daniel Felsenfeld, Judd Greenstein, John Glover, Daron Hagen, Gabriel Kahane and Gilda Lyons, to name a few.
-Dr. Dueck was a collaborator on the Billboard Chart-topper Five Borough Songbook, a seminal collection of songs by New York City’s most innovative composers.
-She was a pianist for the premieres of the second volume of the songbook in January of 2017, for songs by Lembit Beecher, Conrad Cummings, Marie Incontrera, Libby Larsen, Hannah Lash, Robert Paterson, Kevin Puts and Gregory Spears.
+Pianist Jocelyn Dueck is widely known for her interpretations of new music, premiering and commissioning works by composers Lembit Beecher, Lisa Bielawa, Tom Cipullo, Conrad Cummings, Daniel Felsenfeld, Libby Larsen, Judd Greenstein, John Glover, Daron Hagen, Gabriel Kahane, Gilda Lyons, Robert Paterson, Kevin Puts, Matthew Schickele and Gregory Spears, to name a few.
+Jocelyn was a collaborator on the Billboard Chart-topper Five Borough Songbook, a seminal collection of songs by New York City’s most innovative composers as well as the second volume of the songbook in January of 2017.